MarkBlythe/Dexter/README.md

 2. Upload to the WordPress `/wp-content/themes/` folder.
 3. Customise to your hearts content.

-If you feel like showing offFeel free to email or tweet me your finished product.
+If you feel like showing off, feel free to email or tweet me your finished product.